 Then, to test the accuracy of your estimate, you want to consume that number of calories and see how the number on the weight scale fluctuates.
-For tracking your food intake, I suggest using some sort of food tracking app like MyFitnessPal or a calorie tracker spreadsheet.
+For tracking your food intake, I suggest using a food tracking app like MyFitnessPal or a calorie tracker spreadsheet.

 It’s impossible to calculate precisely, but it’s essential to estimate your total daily energy expenditure (TDEE).

 If you lose weight, you are eating below your TDEE.
 If you are gaining weight, you are eating more than you expend.
 Lastly, if your body weight stays the same, you are eating approximately at your TDEE level.